 Since a home is most likely the largest investment you will make, seeking a profession evaluation of the condition and value is extremely important.
 The appraisal will be ordered by your lender and it will provide a professional opinion of value based on comparable sales in the area.
-The appraisal protects you and the bank making sure the sales price and the value from the appraisal agree.
+The appraisal helps protect you and the bank making sure the sales price and the value from the appraisal agree.

 A home inspection is an opportunity for a professional inspector to examine the home to ensure there are no major issues.
-You can expect the inspector to climb on the roof, check the attic and inspect the basement to protect your investment.
+You can expect the inspector to climb on the roof, check the attic and inspect the basement to help protect your investment.
 They will prepare a report with details on the overall condition of the home and any items that may need repairs or recommended future work.

 7. Closing Day!

 The closing is the final step in the home buying process.
 You will meet with your lender, realtor, and title company to sign documents, provide cash to close, and ultimately transfer ownership to you.
 Three days prior to your closing your lender will provide the closing disclosure (CD) which breaks down the loan details and final costs.
 Review this document carefully and reach out to your lender for any clarification.
 You will need to bring an ID along with a cashier’s check or send a wire from your bank to the title company.
 Once everything is signed you will receive the keys and become a new homeowner!